Invisalign: The Hidden Facts

 The system does work well for milder orthodontic cases, as mentioned by many orthodontists, including this Austin Invisalign orthodontist (see the section where they talk about Invisalign effectiveness.)
 However, Invisalign isn’t as effective as traditional braces for more complicated cases.
 Let’s take a case of buccal occlusion — where a tooth is mispositioned toward the cheek.
 One study found that not only was Invisalign ineffective for patients with buccal occlusions, in some cases Invisalign worsened the issue.
 Several types of occlusion, or how your teeth come together, are much better suited to fixed appliance treatments.

 Ther is only the tip of the iceberg for the cases Invisalign cannot fix.
 Braces, however, can provide much more customization to your unique situation, providing you better treatment and a better smile.

 3. Invisalign isn’t that effective, especially in the long run.

 Research shows that several years after treatment braces patients show less tooth movement than those who underwent Invisalign treatment.
 For many undecided patients, this fact usually sells them on fixed braces.
 Invisalign just doesn’t keep your teeth straight several years after your treatment ends.
 Why spend the time and money on an option that doesn’t last as long?

 Since Invisalign can be removed anytime by the patient, its success relies heavily on patient motivation.
 For them to be most effective, you’ll have to wear your aligners for 22 hours each day.
 Removing the aligners or not wearing them often enough will obviously make the treatment less effective and increase the time it takes for the aligners to straighten your teeth.
 Patients think they’ll like taking their aligners out whenever they want, but fixed braces will create smiles that are perfect for many years to come.
 Invisalign can’t boast the same longterm results, and we think you should spend your time and money with the more effective solution: braces.

 For more information, see the article published in Angle Orthodontist titled Invisalign and Traditional Orthodontic Treatment Postretention Outcomes Compared Using the American Board of Orthodontics Objective Grading System.

-4. All research indicates Invisalign only reaches 50 percent of your planned goals.
+4. All research indicates Invisalign Aligners only reaches 59 percent of your planned goals.